 - New Zealand Christmas tree.

-The António Borges garden is quite a heterogeneous expanse, offering a large diversity of plants, a rugged topography, and the existence of grottoes and ponds.
-These conditions are favourable to the coexistence of not only native Azorean fauna but also fascinating species.
-Of the 37 species of Azorean breeding birds, it is possible, for example, to spot regularly endemic subspecies such as the Azorean buzzard, the Azorean wood pigeon, The Euroasian Blackbird or even an endemic Macaronesian species such as the Atlantic canary.
-In the ponds, we can see domestic ducks all year round, and in the autumn we can occasionally spot wild migrant ducks and herons.
+Of the 37 species of Azorean breeding birds, it is possible, for example, to spot regularly endemic subspecies such as the Azorean buzzard, the Azorean wood pigeon, the Euroasian Blackbird, or even an endemic Macaronesian species such as the Atlantic canary.
+In the ponds, we can see domestic ducks all year round, and in the autumn, we can occasionally spot wild migrant ducks and herons.

-It is possible to observe in this garden the common species of amphibians and reptiles that occur in the Azores the Iberian water frog and the Madeira Wall lizard, respectively.
+It is possible to observe in this garden the common species of amphibians and reptiles that occur in the Azores, the Iberian water frog and the Madeira Wall lizard, respectively.

-What to do at António Borges Garden?
+What to Do at Jardim António Borges

-António Borges Garden is a beautiful place for a run or a stroll, and the garden offers a lot of experiences for everyone.
+Jardim António Borges is a beautiful place for a run or a stroll, offering a variety of experiences for everyone.
 You may find some suggestions below:

-- Look up at the Viewpoint;
+- Look up at the viewpoint.

-- Explore red lava caves and tunnels;
+- Explore red lava caves and tunnels.

-- Walk along Palm Tree Lane;
+- Walk along Palm Tree Lane.

-- Take a picture next to the emblematic Fig tree;
+- Take a picture next to the emblematic fig tree.

-- Have a good time at the Children’s playground;
+- Have a good time at the Children’s playground.

-- Try our local treats at the Cafeteria;
+- Try our local treats at the Cafeteria.

-- Sit on a bench reading a book and feeling the garden;
+- Sit on a bench, reading a book and feeling the garden.

-With you, the Garden is alive!
+With you, Jardim António Borges is alive!

 Pro Tips